mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 PSIONIC STRENGTH POINTS ARE EXCEEDED
-Psions may use all their Psionic Strength points and draw upon the Int and End characteristics to provide ‘reserve’ points on a like-for-
+Psions may use all their Psionic Strength points and draw upon the Int and End characteristics to provide 'reserve' points on a like-for-

 PPSIONICSIONIC T TRAUMARAUMA
 PSIONIC TRAUMA